-He is a Member of the Board of Directors and Chief Executive Officer of Salam International Investment Limited in Qatar.
-Member of the Board of Salam Bounian for Development in Qatar representing Salam International Investment Limited.
+He is a Member of the Board of Directors and Chief Executive Officer of Salam International Investment Limited in Qatar Member of the Board of Salam Bounian for Development in Qatar representing Salam International Investment Limited.

 Mr. Abdul Salam Abu Issa holds a Master's Degree in International Finance and Economics from the University of Newcastle Upon Tyne - UK.
 He has worked in the oil and gas, banking and road construction sectors before joining Salam International in 2012.
-And he is a member of Young Presidents Organization (YPO Qatar).
+And He is a member of Young Presidents Organization (YPO Qatar).
 Board member at the Qatari Businessmen Association.

-Dr. Adnan Ali Steitieh Secretary of the Board of Directors

-He is the Legal Counsel and the Secretary of the Board of Directors of Salam International Investment Limited, Advisor and Secretary of the Board of Salam Bounian for Development.

-Dr. Steitieh is an independent board member at the following: Arab Jordan Investment Bank, Palestine Investment Bank, Power International Holding Co., Baladna for Food Industries, Assets Real Estates Co., and Nehmeh Group of companies.
+He is the Legal Counsel and the Secretary of the Board of Directors of Salam International Investment Limited.
+Advisor and Secretary of the Board of Salam Bounian for Development.
+Dr. Steitieh is an independent board member at the following: Arab Jordan Investment Bank, Palestine Investment Bank, Power International Holding Co., Baldna for Food Industries, Assets Real Estates Co., and Nehmeh Group of companies.
 Dr. Steitieh represents Salam International in various Boards of Directors at several companies in Qatar, UAE, Saudi Arabia, Palestine and Lebanon, including: Qatar Aluminum Extrusion Co.
 (Qalex), Le Gray Hotel Beirut, Ijjada Co. in KSA.
 Dr. Steitieh was a lecturer professor at several universities, including Qatar University.
+He is also an accredited international arbitrator at the Qatar International Center for Conciliation and Arbitration, and a Member of the Commission for Corporate Social Responsibility Award.
+Dr. Steitieh holds a Ph.D. in Economics and Business Administration from Leipzig Graduate School of Management in Germany and a Bachelor's Degree in Law from the Arab University of Beirut, Lebanon, in addition to higher certificates in international relations, sustainable development, and public policy with more than 40 years of professional experience.